BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 If one anticipates that the primary purpose of the media is to deliver accurate information, they are likely to encounter inconsistencies that raise significant doubts about the credibility of the mass media apparatus.
 The media is inherently self-preserving and functions in a manner that constructs and sustains itself.
 While it is certainly beneficial for the media to provide accurate information, this is not its foremost objective.
+The media provides *what is known to be known*.
 Media irritates politics and the political system, economics and the scientific system irritate the media.
+The media makes society restless.

 In my view, this mistaken perception of the media contributes to the proliferation of conspiracy theories, as it portrays the entire system as corrupt.
 Instead of recognizing the various shortcomings within the media (of which there are many), one tends to assume a broad conspiracy aimed at deliberately deceiving the public.
 This leads to a pervasive distrust, particularly directed towards well-established media outlets.
 As a consequence, consumers may turn to 'alternative' media sources, even though these alternatives often inadvertently rely on established media institutions for their information.
 Reporting, conducting on-site investigations, collecting information, and managing extensive archives are expensive endeavors that only large institutions can effectively undertake.
-These institutions are essential if we are to have any hope of acquiring reliable information about the world.
+These institutions are essential if we are to have any hope to share a world that is at least partly commonly known.

 The core issue lies in our reliance on what Niklas Luhmann refers to as *second-order observation* and is consequently a trust issue.
 In modern society, directly observing reality is increasingly challenging.